Grounds and Facilities poster

 We expect you to have a combination of both essay subjects and sciences/maths subjects.
 There are no specific requirements but the following subjects are desirable:

-*If you don’t have a formal qualification in Art, we can consider you as long as you are doing plenty of artwork in your spare time.
+*If you don’t have a formal qualification in Art, we are happy to consider you as long as you are doing plenty of artwork in your spare time.
 Please be aware that your drawing skills will be assessed during the admissions process, so you will need to make sure that these are of a high standard.

 We want to see your enthusiasm for both arts and sciences, and a creative ability to represent the world in a variety of ways.
 You should be able to draw in various media and make objects (sculptures, installations, models) using different materials and techniques.
 We also look for an interest in the history of art and architecture.